Elekester/PSO2-Chat-Log-Statistics/README.md

 ![Example 2](example2.png)

-The filter file will look something like this:
+The filter file will look something like this, with a list of names that are comma, tab, or newline separated.
+The results will be filtered by players with names on this list.
+The sensitivity setting allows for names to not be an exact match in case your worried about misspellings.

 ```
 ElekesterPrime,Nel
 Nett
 ```

+You can also filter the logs by date of the messages and sort the data.